mattrude/pgpkeyserver/doc/building-server.md

 permalink: /guides/building-server/
 ---

 A Key Server is used to distribute [PGP/GPG](http://en.wikipedia.org/wiki/Pretty_Good_Privacy) keys between different users.
-One of the most popular key servers for use with pgp/gpg is the [sks key-server](https://bitbucket.org/skskeyserver/sks-keyserver).
-This document will walk you through downloading, installing, and setting up a sks key-server on [Ubuntu](http://www.ubuntu.com/) 14.04 LTS.
+One of the most popular key servers for use with pgp/gpg is the [sks keyserver](https://bitbucket.org/skskeyserver/sks-keyserver).
+This document will walk you through downloading, installing, and setting up a sks keyserver on [Ubuntu](http://www.ubuntu.com/) 14.04 LTS.

 ## Building your own PGP SKS Server
 Building a [SKS](https://bitbucket.org/skskeyserver/sks-keyserver) server is a pretty straight forward project if you are use to running servers.